-As of December 31, 2022 the Company had approximately \$322.4 million and \$323.9 million of Federal and state net operating losses, respectively.
-Of this amount, \$161.1 million of Federal net operating losses are subject to an 80% limitation on taxable income, do not expire and will carry forward indefinitely, while the remaining amount begins to expire in 2025.
+As of December 31, 2023 the Company had approximately \$384.0 million and \$383.0 million of Federal and state net operating losses, respectively.
+Of this amount, \$222.7 million of Federal net operating losses are subject to an 80% limitation on taxable income, do not expire and will carry forward indefinitely, while the remaining amount begins to expire in 2025.
 Some of these state net operating losses included in these amounts follow the Federal Tax Cuts and Jobs Act and are carried over indefinitely.
-The Company's state net operating losses began to expire in 2020 and will expire completely in 2042.
+The Company's state net operating losses began to expire in 2020 and will expire completely in 2043.
 The state operating loss carryforwards are inclusive of North Carolina net operating losses, which are recorded at a zero benefit.

-As of December 31, 2022 and 2021, the Company had Federal and state research tax credit carryforwards of \$18.1 million and \$15.7 million, respectively.
-These credit carryforwards will begin to expire in 2025 and will expire completely in 2042.
+As of December 31, 2023 and 2022, the Company had Federal and state research tax credit carryforwards of \$20.1 million and \$18.1 million, respectively.
+These credit carryforwards will begin to expire in 2025 and will expire completely in 2043.

-Net operating loss carryforwards and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service, or IRS, and may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant stockholders or groups over a three-year period in excess of 50% as defined under Sections 382 and 383 in the Internal Revenue Code, which could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
+Net operating loss carryforwards and tax credit carryforwards are subject to review and possible adjustment by the IRS, and may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant stockholders or groups over a three-year period in excess of 50% as defined under Sections 382 and 383 in the Internal Revenue Code, which could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on the value immediately prior to the ownership change.
 Subsequent ownership changes may further affect the limitation in future years.
 The Company has not determined whether there have been any cumulative ownership changes or the impact on the utilization of the loss carryforwards if such changes have occurred.
 A section 382 study will be performed at a time when forthcoming profitability is reasonably anticipated.